akonwi/ard-lang.dev/src/content/docs/guide/modules.md

 use path/to/module as alias
 ```

-By default, the imported module is available by the last segment of the path.
+By default, the imported module is available with the last segment of the path as the name.
 Use `as` to provide a custom name.

 ## Standard Library